learn-co-curriculum/phase-3-syllabus-flex-60-week/README.md

 as an ORM to connect your Ruby classes to a SQL database so you can create, read, update and delete data.
 You'll also learn how to use Active Record to connect between multiple classes and establish one-to-many and many-to-many relationships.

-The code challenge covers the material on Active Record, and it will also be an important tool for Phase 4 and your final project, so make sure to spend a good amount of time with this material.

-**Note for students taking the code challenge**: the assessment will cover all the material before **Sinatra**.
-It's recommended that you take the code challenge after completing the Active Record Associations section and working on some Additional Practice exercises.
+You'll also learn about Sinatra, which is a great tool for creating small web servers.
+You'll need Sinatra to set up the backend for your project, so make sure to take some time with these labs before beginning the project.

-**Total Assignments: (24)**
+**Total Assignments: (42)**

 - Using Active Record (13)
   - ⭐️ Using Active Record Quiz
 - Active Record Associations (6)
   - ⭐️ Active Record Associations Quiz
 - Additional Practice: Active Record (5)
-  - ⭐️ Phase 3 Active Record Mock Code Challenge: Freebie Tracker
+  - ⭐️ Practice Challenge: Theater Work
 - (Optional) Getting Data from Remote Sources (5)
 - (Optional) Scraping (3)
+- Web API Basics with Sinatra (11)
+  - ⭐️ Sinatra React Lab: Chatterbox

 ## Week 34 - 36

-There's one last section left before project time: Sinatra!
-Sinatra is a great tool for creating small web servers.
-You'll need Sinatra to set up the backend for your project, so make sure to take some time with these labs before beginning the project.

-**Total Assignments: (11)**

-- Using Active Record (11)
-  - ⭐️ Sinatra React Lab: Chatterbox

-Then, time has come for your first full-stack project!
-In this phase, you'll be building out a React frontend application once more, but you'll also have control over the backend by creating your own server using Rack that can handle requests from the frontend; communicate with the database using Active Record;
-and send a response in JSON for the frontend to handle.
+The time has come for your first full-stack project!
+In this phase, you'll be building out a React frontend application once more, but you'll also have control over the backend by creating your own server using Sinatra that can handle requests from the frontend, communicate with the database using Active Record, and send a response in JSON for the frontend to handle.

-Details for the project can be found in the Milestones module.
+Details for the project can be found in the Phase 3 Project module.